raspberrypilearning/flappy-parrot/en/step_5.md

 ## Make Flappy fall

-You will now add a sprite called Flappy and code it so it falls down the screen.
-In the next step you will add the code to make Flappy fly when you press a key.
+Now add a sprite called Flappy and create code it so Flappy falls down the Stage.
+In the next step, you will add the code to make Flappy fly when you press a key.

 --- no-print ---